Thompson Sampling for Infinite-Horizon Discounted Decision Processes: Thompson Sampling

 \section{Thompson Sampling}

-Given the formulation of the adaptive control problem, there is flexibility in how the evolution of the stochastic process can be ``customized''.
-The specification arises two-fold: by the posterior update and the control selection.
-Until now, we denoted a general admissible policy by $\mu=\{\mu_t\}$ and the belief update rule by $\pi_t(\cdot\mid h_t)$.
-From here onward, we adopt a particular policy, Thompson sampling (TS).
-We define the TS policy by specifying the decision rule $\mu$ and the function $\pi_t(\cdot\mid h_t)$ to update the belief vector.
-While the DM chooses $\mu$, the system designer determines $\pi_t$.
-We use TS, TS algorithm, TS decision rule, and TS policy interchangeably throughout the paper.
-Also, we denote TS by $\tau$, which we will formally define later in this section.
+The framework developed in Section \ref{modelSetup} accommodates a broad class of sampling-based algorithms, characterized by a belief update rule and a control selection policy.
+Up to this point, we have considered a general sampling-based policy, denoted by $\mu=\{\mu_t\}$, together with a belief distribution $\pi_t(\cdot \mid H_t)$.
+From this point onward, we specialize to TS, which is the focus of the remainder of the paper.
+Under TS, the DM samples a parameter from the posterior distribution and selects a control that is optimal for the sampled parameter.
+We use the terms Thompson sampling, TS, TS algorithm, TS policy, and TS decision rule interchangeably.
+To distinguish TS from a general sampling-based policy $\mu$, we denote the TS policy by $\tau$.
 The probability measure induced by TS and its corresponding expectation operator are denoted by $\mathbb{P}_{x_0}^{\tau,\theta}$ and $\mathbb{E}_{x_0}^{\tau,\theta}$, respectively.

+We next specify TS by defining its posterior update rule in Section \ref{PosteriorDistribution} and its control selection mechanism in Section \ref{DecisionRule}.